Public Tours of The MSC

 The MSC is accessible via MBTA Bus #439 followed by a 10-minute walk from the Wharf Street stop on an extremely limited basis.
 Persons planning to access this are advised to research travel times and transfer points very carefully well in advance before committing to this method of transit.

 We recommend wearing comfortable walking shoes and dressing for the weather.
 Bringing an extra layer is advisable, as it is often colder/windier in Nahant than on the “mainland”.
 A hat and/or sunscreen is advised, as is a water bottle, especially on hot days.
-We also recommend bring a camera and/or binoculars, as wildlife can often be viewed along the tour path.
+We also recommend bringing a camera and/or binoculars, as wildlife can often be viewed along the tour path.

 The following items are prohibited on a tour: firearms, drugs/alcohol, hazardous materials, and clothing containing inappropriate/obscene words or symbols.